arduino/docs-content/content/hardware/04.pro/miscellaneous/wisgate-edge-pro/product.md

 url_guide: /software/ide-v1/tutorials/getting-started/cores/arduino-mbed_portenta
 ---

-The WisGate Edge Pro Lo-Ra Gateway allows you to set an industrial-grade Gateway for LoRaWAN applications.
+The WisGate Edge Pro gateway for LoRaWAN® embeds RAKWireless<sup>TM</sup> technology and allows to set up professional applications.

-Each version matches the frequency requirements of a specific world region (EU, ANZ, US) and you need to choose a model(SKU) accordingly to the target country of installation.
+Different models (SKU) are compatibles with three radio frequencies adopted in different regions of the world: Europe, United States, Australia and New Zealand*

+>(*) The user is responsible for respecting the local regulations of the country of installation and use the model with the approved frequency spectrum only